-I think you would agree that knowing what the JTBD is, can fundamentally the way you build, market and sell your products.
+I think you would agree that knowing what the JTBD is, can fundamentally change the way you build, market and sell your products across marketing channels.

-It also changes your strategy and brand positioning.
+It also changes your strategy, brand positioning, even your business plan.

 This is why discovering what jobs your product is doing is very important.

 Also, keep in mind that products that failed to find a job to do, in most cases, died after a while.

 According to author and designer Jim Kalbach, the JTBD framework can be divided into six elements, that are grouped into two areas:

 Image Source: Experiencing InformationHorizontally, we have the three dimensions of a given job:

 - Emotional—how people feel when they do the job